Why Recessed Lights Are the Go-To Solution for Any Space

 There are a wide variety of sizes for LED recessed lighting fixtures, ranging from as small as 2 inches in diameter to as large as 8 inches or more.
 The most common sizes are:

-- 2-inch downlight fixtures: These are the smallest LED recessed lighting fixtures and are often used in tight spaces or for accent lighting.
+- 2-inch downlight fixtures: These are also ultra-small LED recessed lighting fixtures and are often used in tight spaces or for accent lighting.

 - 3-inch downlight fixtures: Slightly larger than 2-inch fixtures, these are also often used for accent lighting or in areas where space is limited.